Amar-Gill/gill-dot-coffee/src/content/post/astro-development-using-neovim.md

 ---
-title: Setting Up Neovim For Astro Development
+title: Setting up Neovim for Astro development
 description: The settings and plugins I use to build Astro websites.
 publishDate: January 31, 2023
 tags: ["astro", "neovim"]